solsticedhiver/kitetrickprogression/README.md

 # Exercise to use a SVG image

-It was first started as an exercise to create and use a SVG diagram with inskscape; then a simple one page site was built around it.
+Iat first, it started as an exercise to create and use a SVG diagram with inskscape; then a simple one page site was built around it.
 And then it was refined with small features here and there.

 ## Improvement on the SVG